crs4/most-streaming/docs/source/android_docs/api/org/crs4/most/streaming/ptz/PTZ_Manager.rst

 .. java:method:: public void zoom(int value)
    :outertype: PTZ_Manager

-   Zoom the webcam to te specified value (positive values are for zoom-in, negative values for zoom-out)
+   Zoom the webcam to the specified value (positive values are for zoom-in, negative values for zoom-out)

    :param value: